-- 1. An entity that prepares and presents financial statements under the accrual basis of accounting should prepare a cash flow statement in accordance with the requirements of this Standard, and should present it as an integral part of its financial statements for each period for which financial statements are presented. - 2.
-Information about cash flows may be useful to users of an entity's financial statements in (a) assessing the entity's cash flows, (b) assessing the entity's compliance with legislation and regulations (including authorized budgets where appropriate), and (c) making decisions about whether to provide resources to, or enter into transactions with, an entity.
+- 1. An entity that prepares and presents financial statements under the accrual basis of accounting shall prepare a cash flow statement in accordance with the requirements of this Standard, and shall present it as an integral part of its financial statements for each period for which financial statements are presented. - 2.
+Information about cash flows may be useful to users of an entity's financial statements in: - (a) Assessing the entity's cash flows; - (b) Assessing the entity's compliance with legislation and regulations (including authorized budgets where appropriate); and - (c) Making decisions about whether to provide resources to, or enter into transactions with, an entity.

 They are generally interested in how the entity generates and uses cash and cash equivalents.
 This is the case regardless of the nature of the entity's activities and irrespective of whether cash can be viewed as the product of the entity, as may be the case with a public financial institution.
 Entities need cash for essentially the same reasons, however different their principal revenue producing activities might be.
 They need cash to pay for the goods and services they consume, to meet ongoing debt servicing costs, and, in some cases, to reduce levels of debt.
-Accordingly, this Standard requires all entities to present a cash flow statement. - 3.
-This Standard applies to all public sector entities other than Government Business Enterprises (GBEs). - 4.
-The Preface to Malaysian Public Sector Accounting Standards issued by the Accountant General's Department explains that GBEs apply approved accounting standards issued by the Malaysian Accounting Standards Board (MASB).
-GBEs are defined in MPSAS 1, Presentation of Financial Statements.
+Accordingly, this Standard requires all entities to present a cash flow statement.